CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Requirements:** Defeat 2 Sapilo, 2 Sapira, and 2 Sapiti, and deliver 6 Vine Nets and 15 Rope
 - **Rewards:** 1 Wooden Chest & 1 Wooden Key
 - **Recommendations:** I mentioned I like Sapi-beasts, right?
 But at this point in the game, I personally have hundreds of Vine Nets and can spare a few.
 They might be pricier to you.
 Bear in mind that the Vine Nets tend to be easiest to get from Mama Tree Wooden Chests.

+###NPC's Here to Help - ShrineNPC

+- **Location:** Shrine of Ages
+- **Unlocked by:** Wardrobe: Special Event NPC Time Bracelet
+- **Type:** Battle
+- **Requirements:** Defeat 1 each:
+  - Untu Captain Uo
+  - Captain Shin
+  - First Officer Yu
+  - Uurwall Uzgot
+  - Vinstacio
+  - Skuppa
+  - Witch Monvoisin
+- **Rewards:** Wardrobe: Uurwall's Carnival Pants https://4thewords.com/media/wardrobe/featured/male/wm&#95;1577-uurwall-joker-pants-11156-37903.png
+- **Recommendations:**  Look, you didn't buy that Bracelet to NOT fight all the monsters here and add them to your Bestiary.
+You know you didn't.
+Go ahead and get them!
+And get a new pair of pants while you're at it!

 ### Of Vibrant Growth - HuntS3